scholarslab/scholarslab.github.io/pages/about.md

 Our cultural heritage informatics experts, Will Rourk and Arin Bennett, are currently seated on the third floor of Clemons Library, which is right next to Alderman to the southwest (turn right after entering the 3rd floor, and walk past the open lab area to find their offices).
 The Clemons VizLounge spaces is also on the third floor, but you'd reach it by turning left after entering the third floor.

 ## How does the Lab fit into the UVA Library?
 The Scholars' Lab was founded in 2006.
-We’re part of the UVA Library and its mission to provide equitable access to knowledge and learning to everyone.
+We’re part of <a href="http://lib.virginia.edu">the UVA Library</a> and its mission to provide equitable access to knowledge and learning to everyone.
 Organizationally, we sit in the Library's Public Services unit lead by AUL Dennis Clark.
 We frequently collaborate with our Library colleagues, including Digital Preservation, Special Collections, Teaching & Learning, and subject liaison librarians.
 Although we're not just a DH center, we're also part of the [DH@UVA](dh.virginia.edu) ecosystem of teams and people doing digital and cultural work on Grounds.

 ## How do I contact you?
 For GIS-specific questions, contact [uvagis@virginia.edu](mailto:uvagis@virginia.edu).